RamiB1234/mdlbeast-events-server/README.md

 2. **Building the image and running the container**:
    - Ensure Docker is installed on your machine.
    - Open `bash` terminal or `Powershell` and navigate to the root folder containing your `docker-compose.yml` file
-   - Run `docker-compose up --build` to build an image that contains the application and `PostgreSQL` database
+   - Run `docker-compose up --build` to build an image that contains the application and `PostgreSQL` database and run the container

 3. **Configure the Connection String for the migration**: